Cracko298/MinVideo-Tools/README.md

 Bytes 0x0C - 0x0F is the Height.
 Bytes 0x10 - 0x13 is the Width Checksum.
 Bytes 0x14 - 0x17 is the Height Checksum.
+Bytes 0x18 - 0x1B is the Frame Count of the Video.
-Bytes 0x18 - 0x20 is the Defining the End of the Header Data.
+Bytes 0x1C - 0x20 is the Defining the End of the Header Data.
 ```